mbruchet/SunScape/README.md

 1. display todolist
 2. view or change code include to adapt to your project

+## Authentication
+Asp.net core Identity is a membership system that adds login functionality to your application.
+It is a part of the Asp.net core framework and is the recommended way to implement authentication in your application.
+It is a membership system that adds login functionality to your application.
+It is a part of the Asp.net core framework and is the recommended way to implement authentication in your application.

-## Implements Authentication
+### Implements Authentication
 This module focuses on implementing server-side authentication using *Microsoft.AspNetCore.Identity.EntityFrameworkCore*.

 We'll explore creating a login form that utilizes email and password for user authentication.
 A significant portion will be dedicated to implementing two-factor authentication, enhancing the security of our application.